depeperwinkel

 Unable to load availability for pickup

-Bahārāt is a spice mixture used in the Middle East as well as in other Arab cuisines, including North Africa.
+Bahārāt is a spice blend that is used not only in the Middle East but also in other Arab cuisines, including in North Africa.

-The mixture is typical of the entire Mashriq, the Arabic-speaking countries east of Libya, and of Turkish and Kurdish cuisine.
-Beyond that, we see a simple Bahārāt in Tunisia, one of the countries in the Maghreb, which consists only of dried rose buds, cinnamon and black
+The mixture is characteristic of the entire Mashriq, that is, the Arabic-speaking countries east of Libya, and of Turkish and Kurdish cuisine.
+Outside of that, we see a simple Bahārāt in Tunisia, one of the countries in the Maghreb, which consisting only of dried rosebuds, cinnamon and black pepper consists.

 The following ingredients are used in a bahārāt: